ncsa/Swift-T-Variant-Calling/README.md

 This command must be included (along with any exported environment variables) in a job submission script and not called directly on a head/login node.

-`swift-t -O3 -o </path/to/compiled_output_file.tic> -I /path/to/Swift-T-Variant-Calling/src -r /path/to/Swift-T-Variant-Calling/src/bioapps -u -n < Node# * PROGRAMS_PER_NODE + 1 or more > /path/to/Swift-T-Variant-Calling/src/VariantCalling.swift -runfile=/path/to/example.runfile`
+`swift-t -O3 -o </path/to/compiled_output_file.tic> -I /path/to/Swift-T-Variant-Calling/src -r /path/to/Swift-T-Variant-Calling/src/bioapps -n < Node# * PROGRAMS_PER_NODE + 1 or more > /path/to/Swift-T-Variant-Calling/src/VariantCalling.swift -runfile=/path/to/example.runfile`

 This command will compile and run the pipeline all in one command